 After spending 6-months hiking the 3,500km Appalachian Trail from Georgia to Maine, I learned something that no book could teach me….nature is our ultimate teacher, and we are nature’s ultimate students!
-From that moment on I realized that I had a passion for teaching youth outdoors, and my journey as an environmental educator began.
-That was 16-years ago, and since then I have taught environmental education from K-12 in British Columbia, Yukon, New York, Oregon and California, co-founded Cascadian Crusaders, a registered non-profit society located in the Comox Valley aimed to educate youth about plastic in the ocean, co-authored and published an environmental superhero children’s book called The Great Plastic Round-up, sat as former Vice President for the Comox Valley Naturalists Society, co-led NatureKids BC, co-founded the Outdoor Early Years Association of BC, sit as Committee Member for BC Nature’s Education Committee, Cumberland’s Ecology of the Forest Committee, Comox Valley Nature Educators and Physical Literacy for Communities and is the founder and Director of Hand-In-Hand Nature Education.
+From that moment on, I realized that I had a passion for teaching youth outdoors, and my journey as an environmental educator began.
+That was 20-years ago, and since then I have taught environmental education from K-12 in British Columbia, Yukon, New York, Oregon and California, co-founded Cascadian Crusaders, a registered non-profit society located in the Comox Valley aimed to educate youth about plastic in the ocean, co-authored and published an environmental superhero children’s book called The Great Plastic Round-up, sat as former Vice President for the Comox Valley Naturalists Society, co-led NatureKids BC, co-founded the Outdoor Early Years Association of BC, sit as Committee Member for BC Nature’s Education Committee, Cumberland’s Ecology of the Forest Committee, Comox Valley Nature Educators and Physical Literacy for Communities and is the founder and Director of Hand-In-Hand Nature Education.

 As a child I was blessed with a mother who taught me to notice and celebrate the little things happening in nature around us all the time.
 I was also fortunate to live in many places across Canada, always in spots with lots of big wild spaces to spend hours exploring.
 When I in turn became a mother, it was amazing to see the wonder of nature again through my sons’ eyes.
 I was reminded of the insatiable desire children have to learn everything about the world around them, and how children love learning outside – no matter the weather!

 After running a nature-based out of my home for 5 years, the news came to me about a forest preschool starting in our community, and I knew immediately that I wanted to be involved!
 The program aligned with my desire to tune children into the cycle of the seasons, a program where children could learn about the amazing world outside our back door, a program that would instil a lifelong love of nature in them.
 For I believe that our world needs more people who care about and for the Earth, and that having positive experiences in nature is one of the best ways to achieve this.

 Throughout my journey of teaching I have had many wonderful experiences and opportunities to learn, share and be a part of children’s development.
 I am thrilled that this journey has led me to become a member of the teaching team at the Hand-In-Hand Early Years Nature Education Program.
 Before joining this team I worked for four years at the Beaufort Children’s Centre here in Courtenay.